 It’s no surprise Debussy’s “Afternoon of a Faun”—or “Prélude à L’Aprés-midi d’un Faune” in its original French—is one of my favorite short pieces of classical music.
 It’s held me in its grips from the moment I first heard its opening solo flute notes, the responding call by a horn, a harp.
 Debussy was not a “follow the set rules” kind of guy.
 He was pretty much the opposite.
 In his compositions, the “rules according to my tastes” deliver volumes of sensation.
 A warm afternoon.
 A time long ago, back in the days of mythical creatures.
 Nymphs and fauns and lush foliage and shimmering waves of summer heat.
 Unexpected emotions rise, within the music and the listener both.
 Languor, sensuality, euphoria, curiosity, an awareness of the exotic.
 You are flung back to your own childhood, your adolescence, all awash in new experiences, colors, sensations.
 You are every place you’ve always wanted to be, your heart contracting and expanding, seemingly at the same time.
 For ten fleeting minutes, you let the music cradle you, transport you.
 Afterward, it leaves you disoriented and a little dizzy.
 You stumble away, back to the everyday world, your everyday life, and yet forever altered from the experience.

 I like to imagine how the audience must have reacted in that opening performance in Paris, 1894.
 This was still the Romantic era, after all, with its conventions on tonality, scales, sequences.
 Audiences were used to hearing Beethoven and Brahms and maybe a little Wagner if they were feeling the urge for something turbulent.
-Chopin, a generation earlier, had dazzled with his pianistic originality, just as Saint Saens had managed to impart a touch of the exotic into his own compositions.
+Chopin, earlier, had dazzled with his pianistic originality, just as Saint Saens had managed to impart a touch of the exotic into his own compositions.
 But Debussy?
 He was young, still rather green, known to chafe against the constraints the masters before him, through the years, had mandated in musical composition.
 He loved literature and art, and for Prélude à L’Aprés-midi d’un Faune, he’d taken, as inspiration, a poem by one of France’s greatest poets at the time, Stéphane Mallarmé, and his 1876 creation, “L’Aprés-midi d’un Faune.”
 The poem was a work of art, having taken the poet a decade of deep searching, pondering, revising, to come up with a finished, published product that was, in his mind, music already.
 (Mallarmé was part of the “symbolist” movement of poetry, that, in a nutshell, strove to evoke, to illuminate, elaborate on the human condition,) So, here’s this 1894 concert hall audience, all expectant, knowing the poem: sensuous, story-like musings of a faun—mythical half man, half goat—and his erotic pursuit of two nymphs on a warm, drowsy afternoon.
 The lights in the concert hall darken, the musicians ready themselves, the conductor raises his baton, and you hear… this.

 Stirred you, didn’t it?